 holds whenever $B_{R}(x)\subset\Omega$ and the right-hand side is finite. \end{theorem}

-We next introduce a pointwise lower bound for nonnegative SOLA in $\Omega$, for which we recall the result in \cite[Theorem~1.3]{KuMiSi}.
-We note that the paper \cite{KuMiSi} primarily assumes $p > 2- s/n$ in the definition of SOLA \cite[Definition~2]{KuMiSi}.
-This condition is crucial for the proof of \cite[Theorem~1.2]{KuMiSi}.
-However, it is not a prerequisite for the proof of \cite[Theorem~1.3]{KuMiSi}.
-Consequently, we refer to the lower bound result established in \cite[Theorem~1.3]{KuMiSi} and extend the range of $p$ to $1<p<n/s$ without any modification of the proof.
+We next introduce a pointwise lower bound for nonnegative SOLA, for which we recall \cite[Theorem 1.3]{KuMiSi}.
+We remark that the paper \cite{KuMiSi} primarily assumes $p > 2- s/n$ in the definition of SOLA \cite[Definition 2]{KuMiSi}.
+This assumption is crucial for the proof of \cite[Theorem 1.2]{KuMiSi}, but it is not a prerequisite for the proof of \cite[Theorem 1.3]{KuMiSi}.
+In fact, an inspection of the proof of \cite[Theorem 1.3]{KuMiSi} shows that if $u$ is a nonnegative weak solution to \eqref{EQ}, then estimate \eqref{lower.wolff} holds for any $1<p<n/s$.
+Therefore, once we show the existence of SOLA to \eqref{EQ} (see Theorem \ref{thm.ex.bdd}), the argument in the proof \cite[Theorem 1.3]{KuMiSi} remains valid for the full range $1< p < n/s$ without any modification.